ankane/strong_migrations/README.md

 For safety, this option only affects development and test environments.
 In other environments, the actual server version is always used.

-## Postgres-Specific Features

-### Timeouts
+## Timeouts

 It’s a good idea to set a long statement timeout and a short lock timeout for migrations.
 This way, migrations can run for a while, and if a migration can’t acquire a lock in a timely manner, other statements won’t be stuck behind it.
-Here’s a great explanation of [how lock queues work](https://www.citusdata.com/blog/2018/02/15/when-postgresql-blocks/).

 You can use: [master]